 The Book is a late homage to Roskopf for his farsighted idea and philanthropy and his contribution to the watch history is worth all esteem.

-The numerous colour illustrations and the detailed descriptions provide an insight into the impact of Georges Frederic Roskopf’s invention.
+The numerous colour illustrations and detailed descriptions provide an insight into the impact of Georges Frederic Roskopf’s invention.

 The book includes details of numerous company trademarks and more than 40 separate patents.